Junior Classic Small Dressage Arena

 - Five-year warranty

 The Jr. Classic Arena features a post and rail design.
 The post anchor system utilizes stakes, excellent for long-standing installations.
 Rails are ribbed to eliminate sagging and are constructed with UV inhibitors and impact modifiers.
-An entry gate is included, and you choose between three styles of gate post caps.
+An entry gate is included.

 Smaller posts and rails than the Classic Arena